 2. Use Your Wood Chips as Ground Covering

 Even the most involved gardeners can forget to water their plants sometimes, and if your life is busy, you’ve probably noticed your poor flowers wilting under the summer sun.
 This is yet another way that wood chips can come in handy!
-By covering your garden beds with a layer of wood chips, the soil will be able to retain more moisture.
+By covering your garden beds with a layer of wood chip mulch, the soil will be able to retain more moisture.
 Without a ground covering, the moisture will evaporate in the heat, leaving your plants parched.

 Ground coverings also prevent weeds from growing in your beautiful flower beds.
 Seeds will find it more difficult to penetrate the layer of wood chips, and any seeds that do manage to get to the soil will not be able to germinate due to a lack of sunlight.